Mastocytosis Quiz

 Mastocytosis happens when there are too many mast cells, which are part of the immune system, in the body.
 It can affect the skin or other body parts.
 It's usually caused by a non-inherited genetic mutation and affects both genders equally.
 Mastocytosis attacks can be triggered by skin friction, physical activity, insect bites, stress, alcohol, certain foods, and medications.

-• Is your skin red in places where it is exposed to friction or irritation?
+• Does your skin get red from friction or irritation?

-• Do you have redness on the sun-exposed areas of your skin?
+• Do you have redness on sun-exposed skin?

 People with mastocytosis should avoid triggers.
 Treatment options include medications to lessen symptoms or ultraviolet light therapy.
 Since there's a higher risk of a severe allergic reaction (anaphylactic shock), they should carry an EpiPen (injectable epinephrine).